openscad/openscad/README.md

 listed here.
 These will typically be installed automatically by the package manager on your system when you install the packages listed above.

-### Supported systems

-Building from source tends to work best on current operating systems.
-Operating systems that are near or past "end of life" may not work.
-Please see the "building from sources" wikibooks link at the end of this file for tips on unusual build situations.

 ### Getting the source code

 Install git (http://git-scm.com/) onto your system.
 The package may be